akilan018/online-learning-platform/README.md

 Gained hands-on experience in front-end development and honed my skills in web design and coding.
 This project helped me grow as a web developer, and I’m excited for what’s next! 🚀 #WebDevelopment #HTML #CSS #JavaScript #Bootstrap #ResponsiveDesign #Internship #TechSkills #FrontEndDevelopment"

-Iam and My friend Akilan made it
+Iam and My friend ARUN PRASATH made it
 Thank you CoderOne